steadylearner/resume/3. rust_grpc/README.md

 ## How to test it with CURL

 Refer to these examples to use CURL to test the end points form warp_client.
 You can also compare them with tests in **warp_client/src/tests** folder.

+The main purpose of these end points is to return **hasehd full_name** datas from first_name and last_name given by users.

 1. List users